wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    The technique described in this document may also mitigate so-called "random QNAME attacks", in which attackers send many queries for random sub-domains to resolvers.
-As the resolver will not have the answers cached it has to ask external servers for each random query, leading to a DoS on the authoritative servers (and often resolvers).
+As the resolver will not have the answers cached, it has to ask external servers for each random query, leading to a DoS on the authoritative servers (and often resolvers).
    Aggressive NSEC may help mitigate these attacks by allowing the resolver to answer directly from cache for any random queries which fall within already requested ranges.
-It will not always work as an effective defense, not least because not many zones are DNSSEC signed at all, but it will still provide an additional layer of defense.
+It will not always work as an effective defense, not least because not many zones are DNSSEC signed at all -- but it will still provide an additional layer of defense.

 7. Update to RFC 4035